-Genuine Peugeot Fuel Filters
+Genuine Peugeot Fuel Filter

 What Happens to the Fuel Filter

 Fuel and lubricants are another often overlooked source of contamination.
 Water, either dissolved or in solution, is a serious concern with stored diesel fuel.
-Dirt and other particulates from many sources, including airborne dirt and dust that enter tanks through vents and breathers, are almost certainly present in any stored fuels and lubricants.
+Dirt and other particulates from many sources, including airborne dirt and dust that enter tanks through vents and breathers.
+Are almost certainly present in any stored fuels and lubricants.

 Of course, the air itself is far from clean in most of the places a diesel engine works.
 Dust and dirt are a commonplace on construction job sites, farms, and even stationary engine locations.

 Even the engine itself is a source of contaminants.
 Bearings, crankshafts, pistons and other moving parts release microscopic metal particles as part of normal operating wear.
 Dust enters through worn seals and broken breathers.
-And, even maintenance parts like new filters can introduce contaminants if they aren’t left in the original protective packaging until installed.
+And, even maintenance parts like new filters can introduce contaminants.
+If they aren’t left in the original protective packaging until installed.

-Diesel fuel pumps, injectors and nozzles all are manufactured to extremely close tolerances, often measured in just a few microns.
-Abrasive particles in the fuel can easily damage these components and others leading to poor starting, increased fuel consumption, reduced engine power and ultimately component failure.
+Diesel fuel pumps, injectors and nozzles all are manufactured to extremely close tolerances.
+Often measured in just a few microns.
+Abrasive particles in the fuel can easily damage these components and others leading to poor starting.
+Increased fuel consumption, reduced engine power and ultimately component failure.

 Still not sure about the benefits?
 Get in touch.
 Use our Parts Enquiry Form to ask for more information.